Chords2Cure

 Mafalda von Alvensleben

 Mafalda knew right away that the pain she felt in her right femur in the summer of 2014 was different.
 Yet nothing could have ever prepared her for the devastating diagnosis of Ewing Sarcoma, one of the toughest and rarest of all pediatric cancers.
 She went through 9 challenging months of treatment with 17 rounds of chemotherapy, 20 days of radiation therapy and Bone Graft Replacement Surgery.
-Mafalda's leg continues to give her problems after more than 7 years in remission and 7 surgeries, of which she spent 4 years on crutches.
+Mafalda's leg continues to give her problems after more than 10 years in remission and 7 surgeries, of which she spent 4 years on crutches.
 Her leg finally showed promising signs of healing just in time for her first semester at Yale in 2018, yet it broke again in April 2019 with no more signs of any healing.
 In early January 2020 she had to take a semester off for a 16-hr complete reconstructive leg surgery with a vascularized fibula transplant.
 She spent most of her stay-at-home time to slowly relearn to walk again while catching up on her studies.
-Mafalda just received her Master at the Yale School of Public Health.
+Last year Mafalda received her Master at the Yale School of Public Health.
 Beyond her performances as a singer and a poet, Mafalda was Chords2Cure’s in house art director, designing the artwork for social media, as well as the website.
 At Yale Mafalda was an active member of DEFY (Disability Empowerment at Yale) advocating for Yalies with disabilities.
-She was a regular contributor to the Yale Daily News, and was a production manager for the Yale Scientific Magazine, and product manager for the publication STEAM.
-In her free time she loves to write for newspapers and write nonsensical spoken word poetry, act in theater productions and design costumes.
-She illustrated and wrote her first children’s book which she recently published and is dedicating all proceeds to Chords2Cure.
+Mafalda just started her first position as a Clinical Research Coordinator at Nationwide Children’s Hospital in Columbus, Ohio at the Skeens Lab doing research on the psychosocial and biobehavioral outcomes for children facing cancer and undergoing stem cell transplants.

 Charlotte Furie

 Charlotte became good friends with Jax and Juliette upon arrival at Crossroads in 9th grade and immediately wanted to be part of C2C.
 She has always loved performing at the annual concerts and has consistently been one of the top student fundraisers.
-These days, Charlotte is a senior at Northwestern University, where she can be found pursuing degrees in both theatre and business.
-She is honored to be part of C2C’s Alumni Board and continue raising funds for critical research for Pediatric Cancer.
-Her goal is for no parent to ever hear the words: “your child has cancer”.
+In 2024, Charlotte graduated from Northwestern University with degrees in theatre and business and is living in New York City, working in the Digital Talent Department at United Talent Agency.
+She is honored to be part of C2C’s Alumni Team and loves cheering for the younger generations who now steer C2C.
+Like many other team members, she hopes that one day in the not-too-distant future, Pediatric Cancer will be eradicated so no parent has to hear the words: “your child has cancer”.

 Sophie Levin